Large denominations of United States currency: Passive retirement

 Although they remain legal tender in the United States, high-denomination bills were last printed on December 27, 1945, and were officially discontinued on July 14, 1969, by the Federal Reserve System because of "lack of use".
 The lower production and notes had effectively disappeared well before then.

 Beginning in July 1969, the Federal Reserve began removing high-denomination currency from circulation and destroying any large bills returned by banks.
 As of 30 May 2009, only 336 bills were known to exist, along with 342 bills, 165,372 bills and fewer than 75,000 bills (of over 900,000 printed).
 Due to their rarity, collectors pay considerably more than the face value of the bills to acquire them, and some are in museums.

 These larger denomination bills were mainly used by banks and the federal government for large financial transactions, which was especially true for gold certificates from 1865 to 1934.
-The introduction of electronic money systems has made large-scale cash transactions mostly obsolete, and concerns about counterfeiting and the use of cash for unlawful activities such as drug trafficking and money laundering has caused the U.S. government not to reissue any large-denomination currency.
+The introduction of electronic money systems has made large-scale cash transactions mostly obsolete.
+Concerns about counterfeiting and the use of cash for unlawful activities such as drug trafficking and money laundering have also caused the U.S. government not to reissue any large-denomination currency.